 Today we are so excited to be announcing a new content training pillar at Linux Academy … Security!
 With more and more organizations leveraging the cloud to supercharge their business, making sure you are secure in the cloud is more important than ever!
-We have a lot of new content coming out in July (over 150 new Courses, Practice Exams/Quizzes, and Hands-On Labs), including new Security content!
+We have a lot of new content coming out in July (over 150 new Courses, Challenges, and Learning Activities), including new Security content!

 How many times have we heard of an organization exposing confidential customer information or leaving sensitive servers wide open on cloud platforms?
 Too many!

 “Here’s the thing, though, 100% of these incidents are due to user error and are completely preventable!
 The major cloud platforms such as Google Cloud and AWS are some of the most secure locations for your workloads imaginable if you follow best practices to do your part in keeping your resources secure.
 That is why we focus on security on cloud platforms including Google Cloud and AWS, because we do not want our students to wind up on the news for all the wrong reasons, especially if it is completely preventable.” – Matt Ulasien, Google Cloud Course Author

 So while we have the Google Security Essentials and the AWS Security Essentials courses out for you to take already, we have plans to continue expanding this security content out for you.

 We have always taken a security-first mindset in all of our training material, but we had been missing ground up InfoSec training.
 With that in mind, one of our new course authors, Tony Costanzo, will be working with us diligently to release content in this new content pillar.